 Does taking diazepam in pregnancy increase the chance of other pregnancy-related problems?

 Some, but not all, studies have reported an increased chance for preterm delivery (delivery before 37 weeks of pregnancy), low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth), and/or smaller head size in babies born to a person who was using diazepam and other benzodiazepines in pregnancy.
 Two of these studies followed the exposed children as they grew and reported they had reached normal weight ranges by 8-10 months of age.
 In one study head circumferences remained smaller than expected at 18 months of age.

 I need to take diazepam throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby after birth?

-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+Based on the studies reviewed, it is not known if the use of diazepam can affect fertility or increase the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.